jessepav/lacygoill-wiki-backup/vim/vimL.md

             `virtcol('.')` doesn't  make the difference between  a screen column where there is a real character, and one where there is none.
             It includes all of them.

+            IOW, if  there is a  column where no  real character resides  in the file, between 2 other columns where there *are* real characters, the column in the middle is *not* ignored.

             For this reason,  you should prefer `col()` which  is not influenced by any option which may change how the text of a file is displayed: